The evolution of calculation tools: from the abacus to computers

 How have calculating tools evolved over time?
 Calculating tools have evolved from simple instruments like the abacus to sophisticated machines, including computers capable of performing millions of calculations per second.

 What aspects of mathematics are highlighted in the use of these calculating tools?
-Calculating tools illustrate the application of mathematics in solving complex problems, ranging from simple calculations to advanced themes like predictive models.
+Calculating tools illustrate the application of mathematics in solving complex problems, ranging from simple calculations to advanced topics like predictive models.